 - 3. Reporting Other Federal Funds.
-The grantee shall report the amount and sources of federal funds, other than those provided by CNCS, used to carry out its programs.
-This includes other federal funds expended by subgrantees and operating sites.
-This information shall be reported annually on the financial report due October 31st.
+The grantee shall report the amount and sources of federal funds, other than those provided by CNCS, claimed as matching funds.
+This includes other federal funds expended by subgrantees and operating sites and claimed as match.
+This information shall be reported annually on the financial report due October 31st or at the time the final financial report is submitted if the final report is due prior to October 31st.
 Fixed Amount grantees are not required to report this information. - 4.
 Requests for Extensions.
 Each grantee must submit required reports by the given dates.
 Extensions of reporting deadlines will be granted only when 1) the report cannot be furnished in a timely manner for reasons, in the determination of CNCS, legitimately beyond the control of the grantee, and 2) CNCS receives a request explaining the need for an extension before the due date of the report.